 Are you preparing a turkey for your holiday meal?
-Turkey and its juice can be contaminated with germs that can make you and your family sick.
-For example, turkey can contain Salmonella, Clostridium perfringens, Campylobacter, and other germs.
+Turkey and its juice can be contaminated with germs that can make you and your family sick, including Salmonella, Clostridium perfringens, and Campylobacter.
 Whether you’re cooking a whole bird or a part of it, such as the breast, you should take special care.
 Follow the steps below to safely store, thaw, handle, and cook your turkey.

 1. Store Turkey Properly